 Yorkville: Toronto’s Luxury Neighbourhood

-Yorkville stands as one of Toronto neighborhoods’ most affluent and elegant areas, known globally for luxury shopping and upscale living.
-The neighborhood’s transformation from bohemian artist haven in the 1960s to exclusive enclave represents one of Toronto neighborhoods’ most dramatic evolutions.
+Yorkville is the most affluent of Toronto’s neighborhoods, known well beyond the city for luxury shopping and upscale living.
+Its swing from 1960s bohemian coffeehouse scene to exclusive enclave is one of the sharpest about-faces any part of the city has made.
 Today, Yorkville attracts international visitors, wealthy residents, and luxury shoppers from around the world.

 The “Mink Mile” along Bloor Street features designer boutiques from Gucci, Louis Vuitton, Prada, Hermès, and other prestigious brands.
 The concentration of luxury retailers creates a shopping experience comparable to Fifth Avenue in New York or the Champs-Élysées in Paris.
 Beyond the flagship stores, Yorkville’s tree-lined streets and upscale storefronts create an aesthetic appeal that makes window shopping an enjoyable experience in itself.